 Physical therapy can effectively relieve the nerve pressure from the lower back and legs, strengthen the muscles and ligaments, and reduce electric shock sensations.

-- Consider low-impact exercises, such as stretches, yoga, or swimming to strengthen lower back and abdominal muscles as well as maintain a healthy weight and promote endocrine system health.
+Try low-impact exercises, such as swimming, yoga, or stretches to prevent electric shocks, strengthen lower back and abdominal muscles, maintain a healthy weight, and promote endocrine system health.

-- Quit smoking as it can lead to spinal disc degeneration and osteoporosis, putting you at risk for experiencing electric shocks in the legs.
+Quit smoking as it can lead to spinal disc degeneration and osteoporosis, putting you at risk for experiencing electric shocks in the legs.2

 The most common risk factors for lower back problems, which can result in electric shocks in the legs, are age, sedentary lifestyle, and obesity, all of which make middle-aged women more vulnerable to experiencing these symptoms.